Sergeant Kyle Garcia, US Marine Corps

-Kyle Garcia was born in Hayward, California, and grew up all over the East Bay area.
-His grandfather served in the Army as a paratrooper, and Kyle has four uncles and a sister who have all served on active duty.
-Growing up, Kyle’s mother was insistent that he become the first in the family to join the Coast Guard.
-Naturally, Kyle sought out the exact opposite; in 2006, at the age of 17, he enlisted in the Marine Corps Infantry.
+Kyle was born in Hayward, California, and grew up all over the San Francisco East Bay area.
+His grandfather served in the Army, and he has four uncles and a sister who have all served on active duty as well.
+Growing up, Kyle’s mother was insistent that he become the first in the family to join the Coast Guard, but, naturally, Kyle sought out the exact opposite.
+In 2006, at the age of 17, he enlisted in the Marine Corps Infantry.

-In 2011, Kyle received orders to 3rd Battalion, 7th Marines, in Twentynine Palms, California.
-He deployed for the third time in 2011, but this time to Afghanistan.
-On November 7, 2011, Kyle was leading a dismounted patrol when a pressure plate improvised explosive device (IED) detonated underneath his left foot.
+In November 2011, Kyle was leading a dismounted patrol when a pressure plate improvised explosive device (IED) detonated underneath his left foot.
 The blast amputated his left leg and severely injured his right leg.
-He was able to remain conscious, coordinate his own medical evacuation on the radio, and retain command of his squad until support arrived.
-He was evacuated to Bagram and eventually to Germany for multiple lifesaving surgeries.
-Shortly afterwards, Kyle returned to the US where he was assigned to the Wounded Warrior Battalion at the Naval Medical Center Balboa in San Diego, California.
+He was able to remain conscious, coordinate his own medical evacuation, and retain command of his squad until support arrived.
+After multiple lifesaving surgeries, Kyle returned to the US.

-While undergoing physical therapy treatment at Balboa, Kyle attended night classes and earned his A.A. degree before medically retiring from the Marine Corps in 2013.
-He earned his B.S. degree in Accounting from San Francisco State University in May 2016, graduating magna cum laude.
-Kyle plans to attend law school in the fall of 2017; he is currently awaiting admissions decisions from the 13 law schools to which he has applied.
-In the meantime, he is studying and testing for the California CPA exam.
+While undergoing physical therapy treatment, Kyle attended night classes and earned an associate degree before medically retiring from the Marine Corps in 2013.
+He earned a bachelor’s degree in accounting from San Francisco State University in May 2016 and will attend the School of Law at the Washington University in St. Louis, beginning in the fall of 2017.